BradWebb101/data-engineer-assessment/README.md

 To run tests, run 'pytest' from the root folder

+# API usage
+The api is simple, it either does a scan of all columns and values if no arguments are passed.
+If you want to reduce the column size and return only specific columns add details to the headers as follows.

+headers = {columns:[list_of_columns]}

 ### To deploy

 Make sure you have the AWS CDK installed